Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 | Crystal | Medium-slot scoop | Balances speed and control while keeping waste separated |

 Slot size has the biggest impact on how well a scoop performs.
-Fine slots hold onto small clumps, which works better for clumping clay litter.
-Wider slots move faster but tend to let smaller pieces fall through, which can make the box feel less clean after scooping.
+Fine slots hold onto small clumps, which works better for clumping clay.
+Wider slots move faster, but they let smaller pieces fall through and can leave the box feeling less clean after scooping.

-Handle design is easy to overlook, but it matters if you’re cleaning every day.
-A comfortable grip or longer handle reduces strain on your wrist and makes the process feel quicker, especially with larger litter boxes.
+Handle design is easy to overlook, but it matters if you scoop every day.
+A comfortable grip or longer handle reduces strain on your wrist and makes the process feel easier, especially with larger litter boxes.

 Metal vs Plastic Cat Litter Scoop